 Complex sleep apnea can also be known as treatment-emergent sleep apnea.
 It’s a combination of both obstructive and central sleep apnea.

 From birth until well into adulthood, your airway is an important gateway into your overall health.
 During infancy, the development of the airway can be influenced by the use of bottles and pacifiers, as well as finger or thumb-sucking and lip-tucking.
 Other factors include muscle habits such as mouth-breathing and reverse swallowing, which can negatively impact the forming of the airway in the future.
 When not addressed, these factors can lead to chronic sleep breathing disorders, such as sleep apnea, as well a bunch of other complications.

 Airway Obstruction and Behaviour Disorders in Children

-The good news is that many patients can find relief from snoring and obstructive sleep apnea with a small, comfortable, custom-designed oral appliance.
-Unlike the continuous positive airway pressure (CPAP) machine that is often prescribed for sleep apnea, a custom-made sleep appliance fits over your teeth to support your lower jaw and help keep your airway open.
+The good news is that many patients can find relief from snoring and obstructive sleep apnea with a small, comfortable, custom-designed oral appliance (commonly called a mouthpiece).
+Unlike the continuous positive airway pressure (CPAP) machine that is often prescribed for sleep apnea, this custom-made mouthpiece fits over your teeth to support your lower jaw and help keep your airway open.